cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 ALTER TABLE public.all_sessions ALTER COLUMN fullvisitorid TYPE numeric USING fullvisitorid::numeric;
 ```

-Oddly none match eachother, they must be uniquely generated.
+Oddly none of fullvisitorid matches eachother (between analytics and all_sessions tables), they must be uniquely generated.
 ```
 SELECT COUNT(*) FROM analytics
 JOIN all_sessions ON analytics.fullvisitorid = all_sessions.fullvisitorid;